 - Preventing the burning CDs or DVDs from Finder

 - Keeping explicit language from showing up in the OS X Dictionary

 - Keeping the contents of the Dock from being changed

 - Enabling a simplified Finder window with fewer options

-With today’s technology, children have access to almost anything they want to on computers and the internet and parental controls are a powerful way to control your child’s experience on the Mac.
+With today’s technology, children have access to almost anything they want to on computers and the internet and parental controls on Mac are a powerful way to control your child’s experience.